They Won't Forget: Critical response

-Frank S. Nugent of The New York Times called the film "a brilliant sociological drama and a trenchant film editorial against intolerance and hatred."
-Writing for Night and Day in 1937, Graham Greene gave the film a good review, comparing its effect to that of Fritz Lang's Fury.
+Writing for Night and Day in 1937, Graham Greene gave the film a favorable review, comparing its effect to that of Fritz Lang's Fury (1936).
 Greene found that "the direction of the picture is brilliant", and praised the writing for having "a better, less compromising story".
 However, he confessed that he "doubt[ed] that They Won't Forget [would] have the same success [as Fury]".
+David Platt of The Daily Worker also favorably compared the film to Fury and heralded it as the best feature of 1937, declaring it a "masterpiece."